numpy/numpy/doc/neps/c-masked-array.rst

 will require some discussion to resolve.

 The existing masked array implementation has a "hardmask" feature, which freezes the mask.
-Boolean indexing could for instance return a hardmasked array instead of a flattened array with the arbitrary choice of C-ordering as it currently is.
-This could be an internal array flag, with a.mask.harden() and a.mask.soften() performing the functions of a.harden_mask() and a.soften_mask() in the current masked array.
-There would also be an a.mask.ishard property.
+This would be an internal array flag, with 'a.mask.harden()' and 'a.mask.soften()' performing the functions of 'a.harden_mask()' and 'a.soften_mask()' in the current masked array.
+There would also need to be an 'a.mask.ishard' property.

+If the hardmask feature is implemented, boolean indexing could return a hardmasked array instead of a flattened array with the arbitrary choice of C-ordering as it currently does.